10 South LaSalle

 10 South LaSalle (formerly Chemical Plaza, Manufacturers Hanover Plaza, and Chase Plaza) is a 502 ft (153 m) tall skyscraper in the LaSalle Street financial district of Chicago, Illinois.
 It was completed in 1989 and has 37 floors, and is tied with One Superior Place for the 87th tallest building in the city.

 The building is owned by The Feil Organization, which purchased it from MetLife in 2002 for $139.4 million.
+In 2025, Wilmington Trust moved to foreclose on the building over an unpaid $105 million loan.

 Architecture

 The first four floors of the facade along Madison and LaSalle streets are made of the original marble facade from the Otis Building, the previous building on this site.
 The remainder of the facade is a dark cobalt blue with details in bright green.
 The east wall has two additional distinguishing features, a "zipper" of bay windows that run from the 19th floor to the top, and a semicircular indentation that runs from sidewalk level to the seventh floor.

 Moriyama & Teshima Architects designed this building, making it the tallest building in Chicago designed by a Canadian architecture firm.
 Holabird & Root, whose predecessor firm had designed the Otis Building on the site in 1912, served as associate architects.